How to Fall Back in Love with Writing

 More than anything, remember that writing is an illustration of life.
 Art, as Stephen King says, is a support system for life, not the other way around.
 So the best way to write inspiring stuff is to live an inspired life.

-If you post it online, share the link, using the widget below.
+If you post it online, share the link.
 I hope to hear from you.
-Also, if this idea resonates with you, check out my free eBook: The Writer’s Manifesto.
+If this idea resonates with you, check out my free eBook: The Writer’s Manifesto.

 What’s your love story?
 Share in the comments.